-203. Throughout the follow-up process, St. Marten MOT provided information on requests for additional information issued by the MOT to reporting entities.
-The country provided specific statistics for 2010-2015.
-The country also provided information regarding the need to ensure that comprehensive statistics are maintained concerning the investigation, prosecution, and conviction of ML related cases.
-The Public Prosecutor's Office (PPO) indicated its data system does not allow for the extraction and aggregation of data on specific topics, and this information is extracted manually.
+- 92. The 7th FUR indicates that St. Maarten has met most of the recommended actions. - 93.
+Regarding the need to ensure that comprehensive statistics are maintained in relation to the investigation, prosecution, and conviction of ML related cases, the Public Prosecutor's Office (PPO) indicated its data system does not allow for the extraction and aggregation of data on specific topics, and this information is extracted manually.
 The PPO also indicated that the data system was being currently updated to allow for the collection of aggregated data for statistical purposes.
-For the 9th FUR, St. Maarten provided information indicating that the PPO conducted nine (9) investigations on ML in 2018, two (2) cases went to trial; one (1) case was not prosecuted; fines of \$90,000 were imposed in two (2) cases, and the remaining four (4) cases were still being evaluated.
-It is not clear whether these statistics are kept annually as required in criterion 32.2 and whether they are used to review the effectiveness of the AML/CFT system as expected according to criterion 32.1, which are subjects that may be further reviewed in the 4th Round of Mutual Evaluations.
-St. Maarten has sufficiently addressed Deficiency 2.
+For the 9th FUR, St. Maarten provided information indicating that the PPO conducted nine (9) investigations on ML in 2018, two (2) cases went to trial; one (1) case was not prosecuted; fines of \$90,000 were imposed in two (2) cases; and the remaining four (4) cases were still being evaluated.
+It is not clear whether these manual statistics are kept annually as required in criterion 32.2 and whether they are used to review the effectiveness of the AML/CFT system as expected according to criterion 32.1, which are subjects that may be further reviewed in the 4th Round of Mutual Evaluations.
+St Maarten has mostly met the recommended action.